gchq/gaffer-doc/docs/reference/properties-guide/advanced.md

     }
     ```

     Only one entity is in the graph.
-This was added 1000 times, and each time it had the 'approxCardinality' property containing a vertex that A had been seen in an Edge with.
+This was added 1000 times, and each time it had the 'approxCardinality' property containing a unique vertex.
 Here is the Entity:

     ```
-    Entity[vertex=A,group=cardinality,properties=Properties[approxCardinality=<com.yahoo.sketches.hll.HllSketch>### HLL SKETCH SUMMARY:
+    Entity[vertex=A,group=cardinality,properties=Properties[approxCardinality=<org.apache.datasketches.hll.HllSketch>### HLL SKETCH SUMMARY:
       Log Config K   : 10
       Hll Target     : HLL_4
       Current Mode   : HLL